tdocog/SICP/README.md

 # SICP
-All of my completed problem sets and excersises for "Structure and Interpretation of Computer Programs".
+Most of my completed problem sets and excersises for "Structure and Interpretation of Computer Programs".